 - 80 g Persian fairy floss

 - De-seed the pomegranate.
 Cut the pomegranate in half.
 Stretch the flesh to loosen it up.
-Over a bowl, place the pomegranate face down on your palm.
+Over a medium sized mixing bowl, place the pomegranate face down on your palm.
 With a wooden spoon, knock on the back of the pomegranate and the seeds will fall through your fingers into the bowl.

 - Set the pomegranate aside.
 We don’t want to mix them with the rest of the fruit as yet as the pomegranate stains.